probmods/probmods2/teaching_extras/RSA-incremental.md

 S1("big blue circle")
 ~~~~

+Notice that the meaning function defined above will return a value from a partial utterance.
 How can we use this incremental meaning to select informative utterances a little bit at a time?
 We repeatedly use an RSA speaker where the "action" is to extend the prefix with an additional word.
 Before running the below model examine the stricture of the computation -- notice how the recursive extension of the utterance has been "lifted" outside the speaker inference.

 ~~~~